-The packages for RHEL 8 and RHEL 7 are in each distribution’s respective Extra Packages for Enterprise Linux (EPEL) repository.
-The instructions for adding this repository diverge slightly between RHEL 8 and RHEL 7, which is why they’re listed separately below.
+The packages for RHEL are in the distribution’s respective Extra Packages for Enterprise Linux (EPEL) repository.
+The instructions for adding this repository diverge slightly between RHEL9, RHEL 8 and RHEL 7, which is why they’re listed separately below.

 If you need to know which version of Red Hat you’re running, type